visgl/luma.gl/docs/get-started/examples.md

 ## Development Mode

-Note that `npm start` will install an official version of luma.gl from npmjs.org and use that when bundling the code.
+Note that `npm start` will install a published version of luma.gl from npmjs.org and use that when bundling the code.

-To run the examples against the luma.gl source code in this repository (for testing changes in luma.gl itself), use the `npm start-local` command in the examples.
+To run the examples against the local luma.gl source code (usually for development of luma.gl itself), use the `npm start-local` command in the examples.

     cd examples/core/instancing
     yarn # or npm install